caothuphu2013/instagram-bot/README.md

 ## About this Repo

-A fully fledged Instagram bot that will: Sign up user with email, authenticate with Instagram, and subscribe with Stripe.
-Features include abilitiy to follow, like, comment other Instagram users based on parameters given by user, a statistics dashboard of the users Instagram reach and growth, and more.
+A full fledged Instagram bot that will: Sign up user with email, onboard, authenticate with Instagram, and subscribe user with Stripe payments.
+Features include ability to follow, like, and comment other Instagram users based on targeting parameters given by user.

+The application includes a dashboard full of components for managing your Instagram automation, including a highlight of Instagram account stats, a full robust statistics component to track progress, a billing and account component to manage billing and account (obviously), a targeting component for user to input parameters for automation, and that automation settings itself which allows to choose follow, like, comment, etc.

 Built using these languages and services: